 Limiting access to your system based on necessity significantly reduces ransomware vulnerability.
 Follow the principle of least privilege, which ensures users only have access to the data and systems they need to perform their jobs.
 Regularly review and adjust these privileges as roles change.
 In our experience, healthcare organizations do this far better for employees than non-employees like contractors and physicians, and they do a better job with hires and terminations than job changes.
-After implementing the review process, audit permissions every six months.
+After implementing the review process, audit permissions every 6 months.

-Backup and Recovery Plans
+Backup & Recovery Plans

 Regular backups are vital to ensuring that, even in the worst-case scenario, you can restore your systems without paying a ransom.
 Ensure your backup strategy covers all essential data and test your recovery processes regularly to ensure they work when needed.
-Backup provider Veeam reports in their 2023 report on ransomware trends that 93 percent of ransomware attacks attempted to destroy backup data, making it essential for you to store backups separately from your network to protect them from being encrypted by ransomware.
+Backup provider Veeam reports in their 2023 report on ransomware trends that 93% of ransomware attacks attempted to destroy backup data, making it essential for you to store backups separately from your network to protect them from being encrypted by ransomware.
 Note that many healthcare organizations greatly underestimate the time required to restore their entire system from a backup; it’s critical to test restoration time so you know what to expect in the event of an emergency.